vinodkumarhalvi3354/adaravinod/README.md

 - **Deployed Environment (Firebase Hosting)**:
   After deploying the app to Firebase Hosting, the transcription does not work because the model is not loading properly.
 This may be due to:
    1. Network restrictions or incorrect model URL resolution in the deployed environment.
-   2. Missing ONNX files or model dependencies in the Hugging Face repository.
-   3. CORS or MIME type issues when fetching model files in production.
+   2. CORS or MIME type issues when fetching model files in production.

 - **Translation Support** (Currently Not Working):